mhshuvoit/learn-and-practice/README.md

 This is not a project.
-Here I am just learning and practicing everything.
+Here I am just learning and practicing code.